Sabra Moore: Early life

 Sabra Moore grew up in Commerce, Texas.
 Her father was a railroad engineer for the Cotton Belt, and her mother was a first-grade school teacher.
 Her father was also an organizer for the Brotherhood of Locomotive Engineers and Trainmen.
 The labor meetings she witnessed as a child, where workers came together to stand up for their rights, influenced her own activism.
 Her first trips outside of Texas were to attend strikes.
 Moore grew up around the tradition of quilt making and believes her grandmother's textile crafts have influenced her own creativity.

 Education

-Moore studied at the University of Texas in Austin in their liberal arts honors program called Plan II and graduated with a BA cum laude in 1964.
+Moore studied at the University of Texas at Austin in their liberal arts honors program called Plan II and graduated cum laude with a Bachelor of Arts in 1964.
 Moore was a finalist for a Woodrow Wilson scholarship.

 Peace Corps in Guinea, Africa, 1964-1966

 Moore joined the Peace Corps in 1964 and lived in Guinea, West Africa for two years.
-She taught English at École Technique in N'Zérékoré, Guinea.
+She taught English at École Technique in Nzérékoré, Guinea.
 A year after returning from Guinea, Moore was awarded a Fulbright fellowship to study African art at the Centre for West African Studies at the University of Birmingham in England.
 A few months into the fellowship, she returned to the United States.